hellerbarde/cpib/next_steps.md

 # Scanner

-Needs to be extended to parse our new Tokens (array etc.)
+Needs to be extended to parse our new Tokens (array etc.) DONE

 # Parser